AndreyNevolin/wtmlib/README.md

 WTMLIB is designed for such systems.
 It doesn't exploit deep hardware features of various CPU architectures.
 Instead, it has a purely imperical focus:
 1. WTMLIB allows experimentally verify reliability of TSC
-2. it also allows exprimentally compute parameters required to efficiently convert TSC ticks to nanoseconds
+2. it also allows experimentally compute parameters required to efficiently convert TSC ticks to nanoseconds
 3. naturally, WTMLIB also provides convenient interfaces for reading TSC and converting TSC ticks to nanoseconds on the fly